Economics of nuclear power plants: Overview

-A study in 2019 by the economic think tank DIW Berlin, found that nuclear power has not been profitable anywhere in the world.
+A 2019 study by the economic think tank DIW Berlin, found that nuclear power has not been profitable anywhere in the world.
 The study of the economics of nuclear power has found it has never been financially viable, that most plants have been built while heavily subsidised by governments, often motivated by military purposes, and that nuclear power is not a good approach to tackling climate change.
 It found, after reviewing trends in nuclear power plant construction since 1951, that the average 1,000MW nuclear power plant would incur an average economic loss of 4.8 billion euros ($7.7 billion AUD).
-This has been refuted by another study.
+These findings were refuted in a follow-up study, published in the International Journal for Nuclear Power, a journal issued by the pro-nuclear German Nuclear Society (Kerntechnische Gesellschaft e.V.).